marmelab/react-admin/documentation/docs/List.md

 ### Bulk Action Buttons

 Bulk action buttons are buttons that affect several records at once, like mass deletion for instance.
 In the `<Datagrid>` component, the bulk actions toolbar appears when a user ticks the checkboxes in the first column of the table.
 The user can then choose a button from the bulk actions toolbar.
 By default, all list views have a single bulk action button, the bulk delete button.
-You can add other bulk action buttons by passing a custom element as the `bulkActionButtons` prop of the `<List>` component:
+You can add other bulk action buttons by passing a custom component as the `bulkActionButtons` prop of the `<List>` component:

 ```jsx
 import React, { Fragment } from 'react';